realJohnAdex/API-Development-and-Documentation-project/API_reference.md

 ---
 #### DELETE '/questions/${id}'

-- Deletes a specified question using the id of the question
+- Using the question's id, deletes a specific question.
-- Request Arguments: `id` - integer
+- Request Arguments: integer 'id'
-- Returns: An integer 'deleted' of the id and 'success' boolean.
+- Returns: An integer with the id 'deleted' and the boolean 'success'.
 - Sample: `curl -X DELETE http://127.0.0.1:5000/questions/1`

 ```json